 - Greater precautionary saving/cash hoarding by individuals and companies, which may act as an enduring drag on growth

-- Population dynamics – further increases in retirement age (because of the exploding public debt burden), but an enhanced safety net (universal basic income/access to health services, etc.)
+- Population dynamics – further increases in retirement age (because of the exploding public debt burden) but an enhanced safety net (universal basic income/access to health services, etc.)

 In terms of the pandemic’s impact on deflation and inflation, clearly the shock of high unemployment and a collapse in global demand will have a deflationary effect.
 In addition to the economic shock, we will see lower leverage (financial instruments, companies and individuals), and also lower velocity of trade.
 If Irving Fisher’s MV=PT equation holds, we are likely to see fewer transactions and lower velocity of money, and therefore lower prices.
-Meanwhile, inflation may be induced owing to a rebound in spending from the fiscal spending increase which may be slow to unwind, de-globalisation, and potential pockets of supply/worker shortages.
+Meanwhile, inflation may be induced owing to a rebound in spending from the fiscal spending increase which may be slow to unwind, de-globalization, and potential pockets of supply/worker shortages.

 We believe that inflation would only stem from a ‘V’-shaped recovery, which seems unlikely, along with a ‘behind-the-curve’ unwinding of the recent extraordinary fiscal and monetary easing measures.